gabemansur/vuca-nators/README.md

   </li>
 </ul>

-Our sprint retrospective action item added to the top of the product backlog for sprint 3: We aim to share a crystal clear product vision and integrate our work this sprint successfully
+Our sprint retrospective action item added to the top of the product backlog for sprint 3: We aim to share a crystal clear product vision and integrate our work proactively.